28raining/vw_games/worms/planning/status/README.md

 ## April 26th

 - Started using milligram to stype all the buttons very nicely and easily.
 Looked at using bootstrap but it is very heavy.
-This article persuaded me: https://designmodo.com/frontend-web-dev-frameworks/
+This article ranked it as best lightweight: https://designmodo.com/frontend-web-dev-frameworks/
+- Added multiple players + multiple worms.
+Involved creating a player number, restructering database, changing renderer so there can be an infinite number of worms.

 ## April 19th 2020